kiarie404/CSC-416-4TH/main_site/Documentation_books/challenges.md

     - the philosophy of riscv was appealing
     - Riscv has scarce resources {tutorials, too formal documentation, halfmade-compilers(not as plug n play as those of x86)}
 - Impossible Timelines ; Go at my own pace, the goal is not a degree.
 The goal is to lear and finish the project.
 My own pace.
 In systems programming... slow is fast.
 Fast is slow
+- Reading someonelse's codebase
+- Designing a huge project that you have no clear way to handle.

 - unable to log in the Qemu monitor
 - Rust Macros are hard.
+- How will I measure performances of Applications?
+I do not know how?